biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 .. image:: images/report.png
   :width: 800

 **Nextflow Tower** is an open source monitoring and managing platform for Nextflow workflows.
 There are two versions:

-- Open source for monitoring of single pipelines
+- Open source for monitoring of single pipelines.
 - Commercial one for workflow management, monitoring and resource optimisation.

 We will show the open source one.

-First of all you need to access the `tower.nf <https://tower.nf/>`___ website and doing the login using one of the methods.
+First, you need to access the `tower.nf <https://tower.nf/>`__ website and login.

 .. image:: images/tower.png